cli-kit/cli-logger/README.md

 ### Prefix

-Sometimes it may be useful to prefix all log messages, possibly the program name, log level or date.
+Sometimes it may be useful to prefix all log messages, possibly with the program name, log level or date.
 Specify a function as the `prefix` configuration option to set a prefix for all log messages.
 The function has the signature:

 ```javascript
 function prefix(record)
 ```

+It should return a string to prepend to all log messages.

-And is invoked in the scope of the `Logger` instance so you may access `this.name`, `this.conf` etc. See the [prefix][prefix] example program.
+The `prefix` function is invoked in the scope of the `Logger` instance so you may access `this.name`, `this.names()` etc. See the [prefix][prefix] example program.

 ### Streams